jbittel/django-mama-cas/docs/protocol.rst

    instead uses Django sessions to determine whether or not a single sign-on session has been established.

+**Custom attributes**
+   Custom attributes can be returned along with a service or proxy validation success.
+This is not part of the official CAS specification, but is widely used in practice.

 These changes do not alter the contract between the client, service and CAS server.